Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/zookeeper-session-expired.md

 > **Q. I get "ZooKeeper session has expired" once.
 What should i do?
 Should I worry?**

-Getting exceptions or lack of acknolegment in distributed system from time to time is a normal situation.
+Getting exceptions or lack of acknowledgement in distributed system from time to time is a normal situation.
 Your client should do the retry.
 If that happened once and your client do retries correctly - nothing to worry about.

 It it happens often, or with every retry - it may be a sign of some misconfiguration / issue in cluster (see below).